 Following implementation attempts in the 1980s, state studies and a temporary commission, a permanent state agency - the California High-Speed Rail Authority - was established in 1996 to move high-speed rail forward.
-The Authority conducted a state-wide planning effort, bringing in local/regional MPOs, cities, and other interested parties, then a formal EIS/EIR process with the FRA as federal lead agency and with state appropriations paying the cost of developing the Statewide Programmatic EIS/EIR Federal Record of Decision and State Notice of Decision issued in 2005.
-The subsequent Bay Area-Central Valley Program EIS/EIR was finished in July 2008.
+The Authority conducted a state-wide planning effort, bringing in local/regional MPOs, cities, and other interested parties, then a formal EIS/EIR process with the FRA as federal lead agency and with state appropriations paying the full cost of developing the Statewide Programmatic EIS/EIR Federal Record of Decision and State Notice of Decision issued in 2005.
+The subsequent Bay Area-Central Valley Program EIS/EIR was finished in July 2008 and was also fully State-funded.